Midwife in the Tire Swing

 “Wow.”
 After the miracle of the pumpkin, Sarah was ready for about anything.
 “You do body work, by any chance?
 Our cars are still locked together.”

 “No problem.
 Here, sit with me and we will perform an intervention.
 DazL, Eddie—you kids play nice now.
-Eddie, look after him, now.
+Eddie, look after him.
 You’re the older and with that comes responsibility.
 Sarah, sit.”
 Samantha’s body coiled gracefully to the ground.
-Like a collapsing barber pole, thought Sarah, Jesus Christ, what I’d give for her body.
+Like a collapsing barber pole, thought Sarah, Christ, what I’d give for her body.

 Samantha’s violet eyes regarded Sarah from atop a full lotus.
 “Come on—you’re supple; your body just doesn’t know it yet.
 This takes two—I can’t do it alone.
 We are going to lift one of the cars.”